 Fire extinguishers are an important part of fire protection products, especially in the rental property’s kitchen and laundry room, where fires can easily occur.
 An extinguisher can prevent a fire from spreading to the rest of the house if it is used at the onset of the fire.
 Fire extinguishers should be placed in the right areas around the house, ideally one for each floor of each unit.
 Fire extinguishers should also be maintained regularly to ensure they are working optimally.

-Luckily, APFE can provide your rental property with fire protection requirements as keeping your tenants and property safe from fire is an important part of a landlord’s job.
+Luckily, APFE Fire Protection Services can provide your rental property with fire protection requirements as keeping your tenants and property safe from fire is an important part of a landlord’s job.
 Minimize the damage that fire does to your property with regular maintenance of fire protection products.